VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   and `vmagent_remotewrite_pending_data_bytes` metric exported by `vmagent` at `/metrics` page constantly grows.

 * `vmagent` buffers scraped data at `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
-  The directory can grow big when remote storage is unvailable during extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
+  The directory can grow big when remote storage is unavailable during extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
   If you don't want sending all the data from the directory to remote storage, just stop `vmagent` and delete the directory.